Here's how many marketers handle their social media strategy:

-According to Facebook, 1,500 possible stories are filtered through per day on an average Facebook user’s News Feed -- but only 20% of them actually make a user news feed.
-So how do you ensure your content is included in that 20%?
-Let's explore Facebook-specific best practices for posting first.
+According to Facebook, on average, 1,500 possible stories are filtered through per day on an average Facebook user’s News Feed -- but only 300 of them actually make it into a user's News Feed.
+So how do you ensure your content is included in that 300?
+Let's explore Facebook-specific best practices for posting.

 Keep your copy succinct by removing the horrendously long URL you're sharing from the text in your post.
 Your update real estate is precious, and you want to ensure any characters employed are purely for the sake of sparking a reader's attention.
 Any user can click on the generated thumbnail or title for that URL to navigate to the blog post, web page, or any URL you're linking to -- so no need to include it in the copy of your post as well.

 While albums on Facebook are great for organization, including photos within an album limits the engagement per photo uploaded.
 We've seen zero engagement on photos added directly to an album.
-However, if we upload that same image directly onto our Timeline as a one-time update, it suddenly receives endless traction.
-I recommend first uploading onto your Timeline, and after the initial engagement wears off (about five hours), you can go back and organize that photo update into one of your albums if you really want to.
+However, if we upload that same image directly onto our News Feed as a one-time update, it suddenly receives much more traction.
+I recommend first uploading onto your News Feed, and after the initial engagement wears off (about five hours), you can go back and organize that photo update into one of your albums if you really want to.

-When you're uploading a link directly to your Timeline, if the original post has a long title, be sure to click into the title to edit it.
-Any title above 100 characters gets cut off when posted on your Facebook, and you don't want the core message to disappear as a result!
+When you're uploading a link directly to your News Feed, if the original post has a lengthy title, be sure to click into the title to edit it.
+Any title above 100 characters gets cut off when posted on your Facebook Business Page, and you don't want the core message to disappear as a result!

 LinkedIn Best Practices

-According to LinkedIn, more than three million companies have LinkedIn Company Pages.
+According to LinkedIn, more than four million companies have LinkedIn Company Pages.
 Furthermore, 87% of users trust LinkedIn as a source of info that affects decision-making.
-Now how do you ensure your content is among the trusted sources?
+How do you ensure your content is among the trusted sources?
 Let's look at the LinkedIn-specific best practices.

-While you have to strike a nice balance between marketing offers and ungated content on other social networks, LinkedIn is different.
+While you have to strike a nice balance between gated and ungated content on all social networks, LinkedIn is a little different.
 Our data shows that LinkedIn is 277% more effective for lead generation than Facebook and Twitter.
 LinkedIn users are more welcoming to lead gen content -- so long as the content truly is valuable to their success.

 Twitter Best Practices